Both Barrels Blazing

 Both Barrels Blazing is a 1945 American Western film directed by Derwin Abrahams and starring Charles Starrett.
+This was the third of 65 films in the Durango Kid series.

 Plot

-The outlaw gangs are robbing the railroads and the Rangers cannot follow then when they move to New Mexico.
-So Kip decides to take a vacationto New Mexico and, as the Durango Kid, bring Cass and his gang back to justice.
-But Cass and his gang are killed at the bank in a double cross and kip must still find the loot.
+The outlaw gangs are robbing the railroads and the Rangers cannot follow them when they move to New Mexico.
+So Kip decides to take a vacationto New Mexico and, as the Durango Kid, brings Cass and his gang back to justice.
+But Cass and his gang are killed at the bank in a double cross and Kip must still find the loot.
 For this, he enlists the help of Tex and Grubstake, although Grubstake does not know it.